nilsdenter/blockchain_for_patent_management/README.md

 # How can Blockchain technology support patent management?
 A systematic literature review

-This project contains the data, code and results used in the paper titled "How can Blockchain technology support patent management?
-A systematic literature review".
+This project contains the data, code and results used in the paper: Denter, N., Seeger, F., & Moehrle, M. G. (2022).
+How can Blockchain technology support patent management?
+A systematic literature review.
+International Journal of Information Management, Article 102506.
+Advance online publication. https://doi.org/10.1016/j.ijinfomgt.2022.102506.

 To reproduce the results, first, you need to download all files in the Data folder.